 You already know the best position for sciatica patients.
 But sometimes some issue ignites sciatica pain when lying down even though ensuring the right position.
 Here we discuss those issues.

-- As you know the worst sleeping position for sciatica patients is lie in the stomach.
+- As you know the worst sleeping position for sciatica patients is lying in the stomach.
 This position will rotate your pelvis forward and flattens out the spine’s natural curve.
 It will quickly fire up the sciatic nerve.

 - As we mentioned, sleep on the side is considered the best position but sometimes this position worsens the sciatica pain at night.
-The number one trigger is when you sleep on the side having sciatic issues; the weight will aggravate the nerve root that results in worsening the pain.
+The number one trigger is when you sleep on the side having sciatic issues; the weight will aggravate the nerve root which results in worsening the pain.
 Moreover, when you lie on the opposite of the affected side that will raise the affected side a bit too high and pinch the nerve.
 So, find out your ease area by experimenting.

 - Another best position is to lie on the back but it also ignites the sciatica pain when lying down.
 This sleeping position can cause a condition named lumbar spinal stenosis.
 Naturally, our nerves exit the spinal column, and those nerves move by opening (foramina).
 When you sleep on the back those openings can shrink and then pinch the nerves.
-You need to keep a pillow under knees for sciatica pain relief caused by that issue.
+You need to keep a pillow under your knees for sciatica pain relief caused by that issue.

 Why does sciatica get worse at night?

-If you sleep in a curled or fetal position that pinches the nerve, it will lead to worsen sciatica at night.
+If you sleep in a curled or fetal position that pinches the nerve, it will lead to worsening sciatica at night.
 Moreover, when you lie in the stomach, your sciatica will get worse at night.

 Is sleeping on the floor good for your back?

-Naturally, when you sleep on your back it helps to keep your head, neck, and spin in a neutral position.
+Naturally, when you sleep on your back it helps to keep your head, neck, and spine in a neutral position.
 Therefore, you don’t feel any extra pressure in those areas, and then it helps to feel less pain.